 Tough lawyers with decades of experience supporting Mainers' rights

 Any time a party acts with intention to cause direct harm to another party, the law categorizes that as an intentional act of personal injury.
 In some cases, the one who commits the intentional act and the victim know one another.
 For example, this may be the case with elder abuse or domestic violence.
-In other cases, such as police brutality, the parties may not know each other.
+In other cases, the parties may not know each other.

 An intentional act of personal injury may take many forms: